Polaritons for testing the universality of an impurity in a Bose-Einstein condensate

 Our study reflects a rich interplay between well-established polariton physics and high-energy polaron physics.
 The vast playground of these two phenomena may serve as a benchmark for future experiments and theories to explore polariton and polaron physics beyond the linear regime~\cite{Camacho2018a,Camacho2018b,Will2021,Camacho2022c}.

-{\it Acknowledgments.-} A. C. G. thanks valuable discussions with G. M. Bruun which motivated this work and comments to the manuscript.
-A.C.G. acknowledges financial support from UNAM DGAPA PAPIIT Grants No. IA101923 and UNAM DGAPA PAPIME Grants No. PE101223.
+{\it Acknowledgments.-} A. C. G. thanks valuable discussions with G. M. Bruun which motivated this work and for valuable comments to the manuscript.
+A.C.G. acknowledges financial support from UNAM DGAPA PAPIIT Grants No. IA101923, UNAM DGAPA PAPIME Grants No. PE101223 and PIIF23.